walmartlabs/gozer/README.md

 ## Basic Design Approach

 Gozer seeks to provide more than a generic X12 parsing capability that turns an EDI X12 message into a list of segments and elements.
 Gozer hopes to provide a library of easy to use classes, that can transform the parsed message into a POJO that corresponds with a specific X12 format.
-Attributes are labeled with their buisness names rather than the more cryptic segement identifiers.
+Attributes are labeled with their business names rather than the more cryptic segement identifiers.
 It further provides basic validation capabilities as defined in the EDI X12 manuals for each format.

 ## Why the name Gozer